HYPER12755/IPLOGGER/README.md

 2) - Create a Discord Webhook in your Discord server.

  3) - Copy the Webhook URL and paste it into where it says 𝐄𝐁𝐇𝐎𝐎𝐊 𝐔𝐑𝐋 in the file "script.js"   - Optionally, you can change the hyperlinks in the HTML document to redirect them to any websites u want

 ## Getting it online (The Free Method!)

-4) - Log-In to Github and create a new (public) repository, the name does not matter,
+4) - Log-In to Github and create a new (public) repository, the name does not matter, UPLOAD THE ALL 3 FILES TO GITHUB  RESPIRATORY

 5) - Go to the repository's settings and find the the category called "pages">